-- A new system - GTF Online - has been developed; GTF will no longer be administered through MGMA.
+- A new system - GTF Online - replaces the prior GTF system administered through MGMA.

 - GTF access to MGMA ended November 26, 2017.
-MGMA is still active for AB Transportation's programs (i.e. STIP).
+MGMA is still active for AB Transportation's programs (e.g., STIP).

 Key changes to the GTF for 2018 include: